Duncan-Maganga/FUTURE_CS_001/README.md

 ### Mitigation:
-- Use secure response headers on X-Frame-Options and Content Security Policy
+- Use secure response headers on X-Frame-Options and Content Security Policy.
-- Use frame bursting as a secondary layer
+- Use frame bursting as a secondary layer.
-- Use Design-level defence, such as double-click confirmation, user interaction, and visual cues
+- Use Design-level defence, such as double-click confirmation, user interaction, and visual cues.